foundersandcoders/coursebook/src/course/syllabus/apprenticeship/client-side-app/project.md

 You can access that using `import.meta.env.VITE_APP_API_KEY`.

-Make sure you add `.env` to your `.gitignore` file so it doesn't end up on GitHub.
+Vite also generates a `.gitignore` that stops `.local` files from ending up on GitHub.

 You will also need to configure Netlify to inject this value when it deploys your site too (just like Heroku).
 You can do this under "Site settings" > "Build & deploy" > "Environment" > "Environment variables".